CYAO Project: Brief Synopsis.

 this industrial sector.

 The project formally ended the 31st of March, 2021.
-The Closure Meeting, with limited attendance for the involved reseachers, will be held the 15th of June 2021,
+The Closure Meeting, with limited attendance for the involved reseachers, took place on the 15th of June 2021,

 at the IRSA Institute in Verbania (VB), Italy.